LudwigJL/jobmarketexplorer/README.md

 This application is designed to provide insights into the dynamic trends within the job marketplace, with a specific focus on job positions and technologies within the IT and tech industry.
 Our goal is to offer a user-friendly platform for analyzing trends within the tech job market.

-Developed as a small project at Göteborgs Universitet, this application is built using Python and Streamlit, leveraging APIs to fetch real-time data from the publicly available resources at https://data.jobtechdev.se.
+Developed by me during my freshman year in University, this application is built using Python and Streamlit, leveraging APIs to fetch real-time data from the publicly available resources at https://data.jobtechdev.se.

 ## Features: